samirelanduk/tiktok-save/README.md

 The main dependency here is [TikTok-Api](https://github.com/davidteather/TikTok-Api) - a great unofficial wrapper around the TikTok API.
 If you have any problems installing things, check the issues/docs there too.

 playwright is a headless browser that TikTok-Api uses to access TikTok - you might need `sudo` privileges to install it, even in a virtual environment.
+If you still encounter issues, try `playwright install-deps`.

 ## Use